lolcat-max/OS/README.md

 Features: keyboard interrupts, iostream, AHCI sata, XHCI USB(WIP), DMA, FAT32 filesystem, format, chkdsk(WIP), game engine, copy and paste file, delete, cp and mv commands.

-TODO: implement notepad more thourougly, examine chkdsk upon mutiOS file writes and subsequent garbage, dump DMA and PCIE to file...
+TODO: implement notepad robustly, examine chkdsk upon mutiOS file writes and subsequent garbage, dump DMA and PCIE to file...

 Recommended: format desired drive as fat32 first then dd the drive.

 sudo dd if=/home/user/Desktop/Text_OS-main/main.iso of=/dev/sdX (replace X with your sata drive, the OS is programmed to select port 0 for all operations recommended not to boot on drive 0, or it's use once OS)

 TODO: setup USB keyboard HID in kernel init.